Olli Caldwell: F4 British Championship

-Having taken part in multiple tests of the F4 British Championship in the first half of 2017, Caldwell made his single-seater debut at the Croft Circuit with Arden, which, as he had missed the opening third of the campaign due to age requirements, made him the youngest ever participant in a British F4 race at the age of 15.
+Having taken part in multiple tests of the F4 British Championship in the first half of 2017, Caldwell made his single-seater debut at the Croft Circuit with Arden, which, as he had missed the opening third of the campaign due to age requirements, made him the youngest ever participant in a British F4 race at the age of fifteen.
 He competed in the series for the remainder of that year, finishing 14th with a highest race finish of seventh.

 ADAC Formula 4

 That same year, Caldwell made his debut in the ADAC Formula 4 Championship, driving for ADAC Berlin-Brandenburg e.V. in two weekends.

-In 2018 he made the full-time switch to Prema where he finished in seventh on 125 points, scoring four podiums, with one of them being his only win of the season at Oschersleben.
+In 2018, Caldwell made the full-time switch to Prema where he finished in seventh on 125 points, scoring four podiums, with one of them being his only win of the season at Oschersleben.

 Italian F4 Championship

 Mücke Motorsport was the team Caldwell made his Italian F4 debut for in 2017.
 In the fifteen races he competed in he recorded ten points, with a highest placing of sixth in the final race at Monza helping him to 11th in the standings.

-In 2018 Caldwell switched to the Italian outfit Prema Powerteam, partnering Enzo Fittipaldi and Gianluca Petecof for the entire season.
+In 2018, Caldwell switched to the Italian outfit Prema Powerteam, partnering Enzo Fittipaldi and Gianluca Petecof for the entire season.
 A disappointing opening weekend, was cancelled out by two podiums, a pole position and a race win in France.
 Three podiums from the Monza races put Caldwell into the championship hunt, though the following two rounds only yielded one podium finish.
-However, a dominant weekend at Vallelunga, where the Brit scored all three victories after qualifying on pole for every race, gave him a fighting chance for the season finale at Mugello.
+However, a dominant weekend at Vallelunga, where Caldwell scored all three victories after qualifying on pole for every race, gave him a fighting chance for the season finale at Mugello.
 There, two podiums would not be enough to claim the title, as Caldwell finished third in the standings.